 We maintain a Simple IRA retirement savings plan for the benefit of our employees, including our named executive officers, who satisfy certain eligibility requirements.
-Under the Simple IRA, eligible employees may elect to defer a portion of their compensation, within the limits prescribed by the Code, on a pre-tax basis through contributions to the Simple IRA plan.
-The Simple IRA plan authorizes employer safe harbor matching contributions equal to 3% of covered compensation for eligible employees.
-The Simple IRA plan is intended to qualify under Sections 401(a) and 501(a) of the Code.
-As a tax-qualified retirement program, contributions to the Simple IRA plan and earnings on those contributions are not taxable to the employees until distributed from the Simple IRA plan.
+Under the Simple IRA retirement savings plan, eligible employees may elect to defer a portion of their compensation, within the limits prescribed by the Code, on a pre-tax basis through contributions to the Simple IRA retirement savings plan.
+The Simple IRA retirement savings plan authorizes employer safe harbor matching contributions equal to 3% of covered compensation for eligible employees.
+The Simple IRA retirement savings plan is intended to qualify under Sections 401(a) and 501(a) of the Code.
+As a tax-qualified retirement program, contributions to the Simple IRA retirement savings plan and the earnings on those contributions are not taxable to the employees until distributed from the Simple IRA retirement savings plan.

-Our named executive officers who are full time employees are eligible to participate in our medical and dental insurance plans, which are paid by the Company at 90% following the completion of the December 2020 initial public offering, with the remainder paid by the eligible employee.
+Our named executive officers who are full time employees are eligible to participate in our medical and dental insurance plans on the same basis as our other eligible employees and with the Company paying for 90% of the premiums due for participation in those plans, and with the remainder paid by the eligible employee.
 In addition, it is the Company's practice to reimburse Dr. Werner \$418.76 per month in respect of premiums that he pays on his life insurance policy.
-The Company also paid Dr. Werner \$12,084 in 2022 for automobile expenses.
+The Company also paid Dr. Werner \$12,084 in 2023 and 2022 respectively for his automobile expenses.